-□ Is the project an intrinsic part or does it demonstrate the potential for transit oriented development?
-Yes | No
+□ Is the project an intrinsic part or does it demonstrate the potential for transit-oriented development?

+Yes | No If yes, please explain.
+Click here to enter text.
 Does the project provide access to job opportunities, unmet, or enhanced needs?

+Does the project use Intelligent Transportation Systems and other operation/service-enhancing technologies?
 Yes | No

-□ Does the project use Intelligent Transportation Systems and other operation/service-enhancing technologies?
+Does the project address a need for expanded transit service capacity?
 Yes | No

-$\hfill\square$ Does the project address a need for expanded transit service capacity?
-Yes $\mid$ No

-Bicycle/Pedestrian Improvements
+Bicycle/Pedestrian

-□ Does the proposed facility meet or exceed TxDOT's policy for bicycle and pedestrian accommodation and AASHTO design guidelines for pedestrian and/or bicycle facilities?
-Yes | No
+Does the proposed facility meet or exceed TxDOT's policy for bicycle and pedestrian accommodation and AASHTO design guidelines for pedestrian and/or bicycle facilities?